cmd-stream/cmd-stream-go/README.md

 // ServerCodec encodes results to the Writer and decodes commands from the
 // Reader.
 It should implement the server.Codec[T] interface (from the
-// cmd-stream-go module), where T is a Receiver. type ServerCodec struct{}
+// cmd-stream-go module), where T is a Receiver.
+// One ServerCodec will be used by all server Workers, so it must be thread-safe. type ServerCodec struct{}

 // Encode is used by the server to send results to the client.
 If it fails with